galitz-matt/powershell_scripts/README.md

 # powershell_scripts
-This was created to automate different PowerShell tasks
+This was created to automate different command line tasks

 ## reformat_name
 Takes relative path and makes all file names lowercase and replaces spaces with underscores